Fort Smith Giants: Western Association 1946 to 1949

 The Fort Smith Giants resumed Class C level Western Association play in 1946, as the league reformed as an eight–team league ending its hiatus during World War II.
 Remaining as an affiliate of the New York Giants, Fort Smith joined the Hutchinson Cubs (Chicago Cubs affiliate), Joplin Miners (New York Yankees), Leavenworth Braves (Boston Braves), Muskogee Reds (Cincinnati Reds), Salina Blue Jays (Philadelphia Phillies), St. Joseph Cardinals (St. Louis Cardinals) and Topeka Owls teams in the reformed 1946 Western League.

 In the 1946 season, the Fort Smith Giants advanced to the Western Association playoff finals for the fourth consecutive season.
 The Giants won the first half pennant, qualifying for the final, as the league adopted a split-season schedule.
 Fort Smith ended the regular season with an overall record of 67–63 to finish in fifth place under player/manager Hugh Willingham.
-Fort Smith finished 7.5 games behind the first place Leavenworth Braves, who didn't advance to the final.
+Fort Smith finished 7½ games behind the first place Leavenworth Braves, who didn't advance to the final.
 Fort Smith lost in the final to the second half pennant winner Hutchinson Cubs.
 The Cubs defeated the Giants 4 games to 2 in the final series.

 The Fort Smith Giants placed seventh in the 1947 Western Association standings, missing the playoffs.
 The Giants ended the regular season with a 58–78 final record, playing the season under manager Earl Wolgamot.
-Fort Smith finished 25.5 behind the first place Salina Blue Jays in the final standings.
+Fort Smith finished 25½ games behind the first place Salina Blue Jays in the final standings.
 The Giants did not qualify for the playoffs won by the St. Joseph Cardinals.

 The Giants improved to finish in second place in the 1948 Western Association regular season, playing the season under manager Jack Aragon.
 With a record of 82–58, Fort Smith ended the season 9.0 games behind the first place St. Joseph Cardinals.
 In the playoffs, the Giants lost in first round 3 games to 1 to the Topeka Owls.
 Following the season, manager Jack Aragon became the manager of the Jacksonville Tars, of the Class A level South Atlantic League.

 The 1949 season was the final one for Fort Smith under the "Giants" nickname, as the franchise played their final season as a New York Giants affiliate.
 The Giants finished in second place in the Western Association standings.
 Fort Smith compiled a record of 86–54, to finish in second place, playing the season under manager Harold Kollar.
 The Giants ended the regular season 11.0 games behind the first place St. Joseph Cardinals, who had Baseball Hall of Fame member Earl Weaver on their roster.
 In the four-team playoffs, Fort Smith lost 3 games to 0 to the eventual champion Joplin Miners.
 Harvey Gentry of Fort Smith scored 125 runs to lead the Western Association.